BabyBabaBabu/c-sharplearning/README.md

 # c-sharplearning

 Sample code to work with Main.
-The Main function is the entry to our program.
+The Main function is the entry point to our program.